tevli/golang-project-structure/README.md

 ## Steps to Follow

 .
+Find and replace all instances of "mklogistics" with your app name.

+.
 For running the server you have to run following command in the terminal.
         ```go run main.go
         ```